Studio Arts and Pre-Art Therapy

 Each year, we bring acclaimed artists like Matt Madden, Ashwini Bhat, Marilyn McPheron, Judith Steele, and Jay Ryan to campus to share their journeys and conduct workshops with the students.
 You’ll have the chance to meet these masters of the craft and soak up the knowledge they impart.

 To meet today’s challenges, people need to be creative and energetic.
 They need to be able to think on their feet and see the big picture.
 More than anything, my studio arts major taught me these skills.
 And because of that, I’ve been able to create a life for myself where I am happy, thriving and contributing to the world around me.

 Emily Jay has always explored the world through the creation of art.
 At ONU, she majored in studio arts and learned to think critically and creatively.
 She treasured the late nights she spent in ONU’s art studio, listening to music and painting with friends.
 She also studied abroad in Florence, Italy, an experience that greatly contributed to her growth as an artist.
-Today, she’s a lecturer in art at ONU and an accomplished artist.
+She’s a former lecturer in art at ONU and an accomplished artist.
+Today, Emily is pursuing her Ph.D. in critical studies and artistic practice at Texas Technical University.
 She recently self-published two books of photography and was awarded a summer residency at Kunstnarhuset Messen for a photographic project exploring rural communities in Norway.